uoregon-libraries/rais-image-server/README.md

 `Initialize()` is run after the logger is set up (unlike Go's internal `init()` function), so you can safely use it.

+#### `Teardown`

+`func Teardown()`

+All plugins may define a Teardown function for handling any necessary cleanup.
+This is called when RAIS is about to exit, though it is not guaranteed to be called (for instance, if power goes out or the server is force-killed).

+#### `IDToPath`

+`func IDToPath(id iiif.ID) (path string, err error)`

+If the given ID isn't handled by this plugin, `plugins.ErrSkipped` should be returned by the plugin (the `path` returned will be ignored).

+The first plugin which returns a nil error "wins".
+If there are multiple plugins trying to convert IDs to paths, you must be sure you put them in a sensible order.

 IIIF Features
 -----